 - Set to low and cook for 3–4 hours on high or 4–6 hours on low.
 (I have a newer slow cooker, which cooks things quickly.
 Mine was done after 4 hours on low.)

 - Meanwhile, seed the peppers.
 Cut each pepper into 6–8 slices vertically.
 30 minutes before the roast is done, add the sliced bell peppers to the slow cooker.

 - Remove the roast.
 Leave the bell peppers in the slow cooker and set the slow cooker to warm.
-Let the roast cool for 30 minutes.

-- Slice the roast into ⅛ inch thin slices, or however thin you can cut it with a sharp knife.
+- Let the roast cool for 30 minutes, then slice the roast into ⅛ inch thin slices, or however thin you can cut it with a sharp knife.

 - When ready to serve, remove the green bell peppers from the slow cooker.
 Strain the liquid into a bowl.
 Divide the liquid among ramekins or small dishes for dipping the sandwiches.

 - Top with either the green bell peppers (if you prefer it sweet) or the giardiniera (if you prefer it spicy).
-Serve immediately with au jus for dipping.
+Serve immediately with extra au jus for dipping.